jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 - **gridOptions**: The standard ag-Grid *GridOptions* object used for building column schema and setting key grid properties.

-**note: Unlike in the 'vanilla' version, you do not need to set the Modules property of GridOptions as you will provide through the Modules prop**
+**note: Unlike in the 'vanilla' version, you do not need to set the `modules` property of *GridOptions* as you will provide through the Modules prop**

 - **adaptableOptions**: The *AdaptableOptions* object that contains all the settings and options required for managing AdapTable.
 See [Developer Documentation](https://api.adaptableblotter.com/interfaces/_adaptableoptions_adaptableoptions_.adaptableoptions) for more details.

+**note: Do not need set the `vendorGrid` property of *AdaptableOptions* as this has been provided in the *AdaptableOptions* prop.

 #### Optional

-- onAdaptableReady: (adaptableApi: AdaptableApi) - gives you access to Adaptableapi object
+- **onAdaptableReady: (adaptableApi: AdaptableApi)** Gives you access to the *AdaptableApi* object which contains hundreds of methods giving you full, safe, runtime access to all the functionality in AdapTable.
+See [Developer Documentation](https://api.adaptableblotter.com/interfaces/_api_adaptableapi_.adaptableapi) for more details.

-- render|children: ({ grid, adaptable}) => ReactNode - can specify a custom render function that is called with the rendered grid and adaptable, and can be used to change the layout of the component, and render additional elements or change adaptable/grid order
+- **render|children: ({ grid, adaptable}) => ReactNode**  Can specify a custom render function that is called with the rendered grid and adaptable, and can be used to change the layout of the component, and render additional elements or change adaptable/grid order

+- **modules** G

+- **plugins** G

 ## Basic Example